MohammedSardarSaajit4488/X-Login-Page/README.md

 ## Usage

-1. Open `index.html` in your web browser to view the login form.
+1. Open `index.html` in your web browser to view the login Page.

 2. Customize the logo:
    - Replace `twitter.webp` with your own logo image if desired.